Itadakimasu: Popularization

 Despite the great amount of history on this word, the earliest piece of documentation surrounding the word itadakimasu is from 1812, in a book called Kōkō Michibiki Gusa.
-In this etiquette rule book, there reads a passage: "らば、のみ、やのあぢわゑ", which translates to "When I pick up the chopsticks, I receive the blessings of the heavens and earth, and the blessings of my lord, my lord, and my parents".
+In this etiquette rule book, there reads a passage: "らば、のみ、やのあぢわゑ", which translates to "When taking up my chopsticks, I shall savor the blessings of heaven, earth, and this peaceful reign, as well as the kindness of my master and my parents".
 To summarize, the text implies that before eating, you should take a moment to honor and appreciate what you have; all nature, animals, the emperor, and your parents.
 When the book was released to the public (popularized during the Shōwa period), the habit of saying itadakimasu before meals was heavily encouraged by the Jōdo-Shinshū sect of Buddhism, slowly leading to the integration of the phrase into daily life and the cultural prominence it has today.

 Cultural impact

 The Japanese believe that the integration of the word itadakimasu in their culture has impacted their society in their values of mindfulness, community, and the joy of sharing a loving experience with others, through the simple gesture of gratitude and respect towards food, nature, and one another, ingrained into their culture by the use of this phrase.
 As this word is taught at a young age in Japanese culture, the Japanese believe that it influences their children's emotional development by educating that the words they use have a larger emotional meaning to them, and that there is a reason to put your feelings into them.